 Free, inside the garden

-In the morning we serve the typical Venetian breakfast: with milk and coffee (chocolate and tea on request), bread, rolls and rusks, butter and jam, taste of the typical local honey; and again orange juice and corn flakes, cakes and surprise sweet
+In the morning we serve the typical Venetian breakfast: milk, coffee and tea, bread and rusks, butter and jam, taste of the typical local honey, and again orange juice, corn flakes, cakes and biscuit

 No, only bed an breakfast